adyscorpius/logseq-jira/readme.md

 Once the plugin is configured, you can start pulling JIRA issue data into Logseq.
 The plugin will automatically update JIRA issue keys with their summaries and display additional JIRA fields as specified in the settings.

+- For updating Jira queries, enter the JIRA URL or Issue Key like 'PROJ-123' and the type /Jira, select 'Jira: Update Issue' to use the first organization's credentials, or 'Jira: Update Issue for 2nd Org.' for 2nd organization's credentials.
+- For pulling results from a JQL, type /Jira and select "Jira: Pull JQL results".

 ### Example Usage

 To insert a JIRA issue into your Logseq notes, simply type the issue key (e.g., `PROJ-123`), then type /Jira and select Update JIRA Issue to fetch and display the issue details based on your configuration.